Department of Mathematics

 How to Register

 (Schools may register themselves with AMC and administer the test at their own school.
 Schools who decide not to register directly with AMC may register through WIU.)

 WIU has registered with AMC as a host site.
-Teachers may register their students for the AMC 10/12 at WIU using the following form: Registration Form AMC10/12-_2013.
-Please mail or E-Mail the registration form to Jenna Casteel in the WIU Department of Mathematics, using the address on the form.
+Teachers may register their students for the AMC 10/12 at WIU using the following form: Registration Form AMC10/12-_2016.
+Please Mail or E-Mail the registration form to Jenna Casteel (email@example.com) in the Department of Mathematics at Western Illinois University, Macomb, IL 61455.